Arun-KS96/OPENLANE-Workshop/README.md

 ### Placement

 The next step after floorplanning is placement.
 In this step, we place the logical cells i.e. flip-flop, AND gate etc. on the chip where we find the appropriate location.
-After running floorplanning in the OpenLane, we run the placement using **"run_placement"** command.
+After running floorplanning in the OpenLANE, we run the placement using **"run_placement"** command.

 To do placement in OpenLANE: